Chrismarsh/CHM/docs/configuration.rst

    :type: string

    The base file name to be used.
+Default is the same name as the output folder.

 .. confval:: variables